Azure/AzureStackHCI-EvalGuide/steps/1b_NestedOnPhysical.md

 Hyper-V Requirements: A hypervisor has been detected.
 Features required for Hyper-V will not be displayed.
 ```

-Even with 16GB memory, running on your laptop, you'll likely be restricted with the size and number of Azure Stack HCI nodes you can deploy.
-On a 16GB memory system, your Windows Server 2019 domain controller VM, and the Windows 10 Management VM, whilst optimized, will consume ~6GB memory, leaving ~10GB for your Azure Stack HCI nodes.
-Realistically, this means 2 Azure Stack HCI nodes with 4GB memory each, and the remainder left for the laptop's Windows 10 host OS.
+With 16GB memory, running on a laptop, we'll need to ensure that we're taking advantage of features in Hyper-V, such as Dynamic Memory, to optimize the memory usage as much as possible, to ensure you can experience as much as possible on the system you have available.

-Obviously, if you have a larger physical system, such as a workstation, or server, you'll likely have a greater amount of memory available to you.
+Obviously, if you have a larger physical system, such as a workstation, or server, you'll likely have a greater amount of memory available to you, therefore you can adjust the memory levels for the different resources accordingly.

 If your physical system doesn't meet these recommended requirements, you're still free to test, and see if you can proceed with lower numbers, but it may be a better approach to [deploy in Azure instead](/azshci/NestedInAzure.md "Deploy in Azure")

 #### Reducing memory consumption ####
 To reduce the memory requirements of the configuration, you could choose not to deploy in a sandbox envinronment.
 By removing the domain controller and management virtual machines, you could free up additional memory that could be used for the nested Azure Stack HCI nodes themselves.
 However, this will require you to have an existing domain environment accessible, and an alternative location, potentially on the host itself, to install the Windows Admin Center.
-This approach will **not** be covered as part of these guides.
+This approach will **not** be covered as part of these initial guides, but may be evaluated for later versions.

 If you do want to skip deployment of the management infrastructure, install the Windows Admin Center, and jump ahead to [deploy your nested Azure Stack HCI nodes](/steps/3_AzSHCINodes.md "deploying your Azure Stack HCI nodes").
 Bear in mind, you may need to modify certain steps to account for the different management environment.